-All admitted doctoral degree students are given full financial support as teaching assistants, graduate research assistants, or through one of many university fellowships.
+The vast majority of doctoral students—approximately 95%—receive full financial support through teaching assistantships, graduate research assistantships, or a variety of university and external fellowships.
 More than half of our graduate students have fellowships through the National Science Foundation, National Institutes of Health, The University of Texas at Austin, or other organizations.

 Financial Support

-Benefits include a competitive stipend, paid tuition and fees, and health insurance coverage for the duration of the student's degree program.
-Financial support is contingent upon satisfactory progress toward the doctoral degree.
+Benefits may include a competitive stipend, paid tuition and fees, and health insurance coverage for the duration of the student's degree program.
+Financial support is contingent upon availability of funds and satisfactory progress toward the doctoral degree.
 Students admitted to the master's programs are eligible for, but not guaranteed, financial support.

 Fellowship Opportunities